paultopia/Text-tools-for-ios-pythonista/README.md

 # text tools for iOS/Pythonista
 Yak-shavey utilities for use in the pythonista app on ios.
 Very simple little convenience scripts, largely designed to be put either on the lock screen/3d press (on iphone) or in the share sheet extension.
 Mostly for quick and easy text manipulation, that kind of stuff.

 **buttonbox.py**: lazy boilerplate code for creating buttons, used as a module in other scripts.
+(Note: doesn't always seem to work right, should switch to just using console buttons.
+Seems to generate glitches in some of the things using this.

 **case_changer.py**: select text in some other app, share it via sharesheet into this, get it back converted to uppercase, lowercase, or some plausible facsimilie of title case (with arbitrary decisions made about whether to capitalize short words and such).  deposits converted text onto clipboard ready for pasting.